Lissete and Felipe Montes de Oca.

 Pedro would never forget that day.
 He says, “The day Felipe died, I was the only one who showed up with a check; everyone else showed up with a charge.”

-The role of all New York Life Agents is to stay in touch with their clients, so that the appropriate levels of financial protection are made available to them throughout all life stages and events.
-Pedro did just that, and his dedication to bring peace of mind to the Montes de Ocas paid off.
+The role of all New York Life agents is to stay in touch with their clients, so that the appropriate levels of financial protection are made available to them throughout all life stages and events.
+Pedro did that, and his dedication to bring peace of mind to the Montes de Ocas paid off.
 Today, Lissete and the children are able to maintain their lifestyle and continue their education, travel and leisure plans.